LUZON ART GROUPS PROSPER AS CCP KAISA SA SINING PARTNERS

 Prior to joining KSS, the Nueva Vizcaya Provincial Tourism Office was not able to systematize their performing groups, cultural events, and arts events.
 Their cultural events are centered on festivals, tourism activities, and the like.

-Located about seven hours away from Manila, Nueva Vizacaya is home to nine indigenous groups, the majority of which are Ilocanos and Aetas.
+Located about seven hours away from Manila, Nueva Vizcaya is home to nine indigenous groups, the majority of which are Ilocanos and IP groups.
 The province is proud of its sons and daughters: visual artist Marlin Lopez, folk band Hibla, folk dance group Ari Tau Folkloric Society, and the late sculptor Anselmo Day-ag, who was known for creating the Marcos bust in Ilocos Norte, the Lion’s Head in Baguio City, and the Eagle sculpture in Agoo, La Union.

 One can visit important cultural properties in the province, such as the People’s Museum and Library, the St. Catherine Church, the Bayombong Cathedral, and the Dupax del Sur Church.